 So maybe getting out isn’t something that you can accomplish overnight, but it’s still vital to your financial health that you get on track.
 The key here is finding the right debt pay-down strategy, and you have many options available to you.

 Debt Consolidation Loans: you can obtain a debt consolidation loan and this will help you lower the costs of your debt and pay them down faster.
 It’s a simple process, basically what you try to do is swap your high-interest debt accounts with one, lower interest loan.
 You can accomplish this by obtaining a home equity loan or a second mortgage if you own property, or, you can refinance your vehicle to get access to cash and pay down your other, higher interest accounts.

 Debt Consolidation Programs: by applying to a debt consolidation program you can let the experts do the negotiating for you – this can result in forgiven debt, reduced debt and more manageable monthly payments.

 Always a smart move – and also a great way to relieve some of that Blue Monday stress – is to find a way to improve or re-establish your credit score.
 You can find some information and tips on that by reading this article.
 Also, the following two strategies below would offer great help as well:

 Secured Credit Card: you can obtain a secured credit card, which works just like a regular credit card, and start building your credit score today.

-Credit Rehabilitation Loan: you can [quite easily] qualify for a credit rehabilitation loan and build up your payment history to establish or re-establish a your credit score and put some money away in savings as well.
+Credit Rehabilitation Savings Program: you can [quite easily] qualify for a credit rehabilitation savings program and build up your payment history to establish or re-establish your credit score and put some money away in savings as well.